Saintes-Maries-de-la-Mer: Geography

 The town is situated in the Rhône river delta, about 1 km east of the mouth of the Petit Rhône distributary.
 The commune comprises alluvial land and marshland, and includes the Étang de Vaccarès, a large lagoon.
 The main industry is tourism.
-Agriculture is also significant, and ranchers have raised horses and cattle unique to the Camargue; some of the bulls are used for bull-fighting and for the course camarguaise.
+Agriculture is also significant, and ranchers have raised horses and cattle unique to the Camargue; some of the bulls are used for Spanish-style bull-fighting and for the bloodless course camarguaise.
 There is bus service to Arles, 38 km away.

 History

-The village was noted as Ra (see below) in the 4th century AD by the Roman geographer Rufus Festus Avienus.
-In the 6th century, the archbishopric of Arles was active and created a monastery or church in the town, named St. Mary, a favorite of the fishermen.
-The village became known as Notre-Dame-de-Ratis (Our Lady of the Boat - Râ being used in ratis, or boat) in reference to the three Marys arriving by boat.
+The village was noted as Ra in the 4th century AD by the Roman geographer Rufus Festus Avienus.
+In the 6th century, the archbishopric of Arles was active and created a monastery or church in the town, named St Mary, a favorite of the fishermen.
+The village became known as Notre-Dame-de-Ratis (Our Lady of the Boat—Râ being used in ratis, or boat) in reference to the three Marys arriving by boat.
 (Droit, 1963, 19).
 The name was later changed to Notre-Dame-de-la-Mer (Our Lady of the Sea, a synonym for the Virgin Mary).

 The current Church of the Saintes Maries de la Mer was built from the 9th to the 12th century, as a fortress and a refuge.
 It can be seen from 10 km away.
 It has a fresh water well inside, for when the villagers had to take shelter from raiders.
 In the 9th century, the town suffered raids from the Mediterranean Sea by the Vikings and later from the Saracens.
 In the 15th century, someone discovered the relics of Mary of Clopas and Mary Salome, who were said to have arrived there by sea (together with Mary Magdalene).
 The 500th anniversary of this event was celebrated in the 20th century by Pope John XXIII.

 In 1720, the town was spared by the plague.
 During the anti-clerical fervor of the French Revolution, the church was partially destroyed and the stones recycled.

 In 1838, the town was renamed Saintes-Maries-de-la-Mer, after the three Maries of its Catholic and local history.
 Shortly afterward, the pilgrimage (see below) was instituted.
 A narrow-gauge railway line to Arles operated from 1892 until 1953.

 In 1888, Van Gogh made several paintings of the seascape and the town.
 In the early 20th century, the town was a literary and artistic center, with visits inter alios from such figures as American writer Ernest Hemingway and Spanish painter Picasso.
 The vicinity was used as a setting for various films.

 Since the second half of the 20th century, the population has increased.
 Retired people and holiday accommodation largely supplanted the fishermen and farmers, with a corresponding political shift to the right in elections.